schambon/SimRunner/README.md

     "template": "metrics",
     "op": "timeseries",
     "threads": 1,
-    "commentThreads": "threads should always be 1 in timeseries - there is a worker threads param below", "params": {
+    "batch": 200,
+    "pace": 10,
+    "comments": [
+        "Threads should always be 1 or absent for timeseries", "Batch and Pace work as expected"
+    ],
+    "params": {
         "meta": {
             "metaField": "sensorId",